 If you want to change around the data fields then you have to do that on the app.
 That’s OK and a little in the style of WAHOO with the ’tiles’.
 We like Wahoo.
-And now we like the STRATOS too 🙂
+And now we like STRATOS too 🙂

 An on-screen countdown (sometimes) does its thing and you are off.
 I’m looking at one of 3 data screens for pool swimming, 6 metrics on the first screen.
 Yummy.
 It’s auto-locked the touchscreen for swimming…doh!
-Well that’s DOH to all the other vendors who have a touchscreen that don’t do that!!
+Well, that’s DOH to all the other vendors who have a touchscreen that doesn’t do that!!
 Nice move Amazfit.
-The buttons are a little bit ‘old school button’ and I don’t like them but they are a nice size, larger than normal and with a positive press and you get a positive vibrational feedback.
+The buttons are a little bit ‘old school button’ and I don’t like them but they are a nice size, larger than normal and with a positive press and you get positive vibrational feedback.
 So that’s pretty good to use, I suppose.

 You do your funky sports stuff and save the results.